My eyes like old glass windows, dusted with lost days, are ready to hold the new light.” — Margo LaGattuta, from “Pretending to Be a Barn”

 I know I’m only one of hundreds (or thousands) claiming to be moved and changed by Margo’s “Inventing the Invisible” workshops, not to mention all the students she inspired in her college English classes over the years.
 Her encouragement launched countless writing careers.
 And, of course, we all deeply admired her poetry, newspaper columns, and essays.
 Shocked by her sudden passing, many of us are asking: Where will we find another Margo?

-I am going through another rough period now, as my widowed mother is slowing drifting down the foggy river of dementia, and requiring much of my time and care.
+I am going through another rough period now, as my widowed mother is slowing drifting through the foggy landscape of dementia, needing more of my time and care.
 Once again, I’m at a creative impasse.
 When I arrived at Margo’s bedside at the hospital yesterday, I desperately wanted to say: “Margo, I need your advice again.”
 Instead, I simply thanked her for everything — for introducing me to some of my favorite poets, including Billy Collins and Mary Oliver and Margo LaGattuta.
 I told her I was grateful for all the times she helped rescue and refuel my creative soul.
 I also told her that Billy Collins had just come out with a new book of poems, and that I didn’t think they were as good as his earlier stuff.
 She was unable to speak, but she smiled.

 Tonight I’ll pull down Margo’s books of poetry from my shelves and reread my favorites.
 Here is one from The Dream Givers (Lake Shore Publishing; 1990).
 It’s an early poem that, for me, conjures the light and spirit Margo brought to her work, her students, her creative life: